 It may seem to some that I’ve really gone out of my way to rip Gerry Conway to shreds here.
 This was honestly not my intention.
 Conway did some good work on the strip that I really enjoyed.
 The problem is the bad stuff was so bad it was absolutely toxic.
 Killing off Gwen was the worst of the worst—and the many reverberations of this continue to hurt the strip to this very day.

-On the good side, right out of the chute, I liked Hammerhead and enjoyed his rivalry with Doc Ock.
+On the good side of Conway’s tenure, right out of the chute, I liked Hammerhead and enjoyed his rivalry with Doc Ock.
 The two villains had an unlikely and inexplicable chemistry together.
 I also liked the Punisher.
 I think Conway did a great job of turning lemons into lemonade with the Spider-Mobile.
 I liked the reintroduction of Liz Allen to the strip.
 I think Conway also had a real flair for creating villains that tied in nicely with contemporary political issues, such as the Tarantula and Cyclone.
 I even liked the Grizzly and the Mindworm.

 On the bad side, the Doc Ock-Aunt May romance and near-marriage was just plain silly.
 Aunt May inheriting a nuclear power plant was even sillier.
 Making Harry Osborn into the Green Goblin was just an awful idea.
 And of course, he killed off Gwen Stacy—which was bad enough on its own, but this also led to the Gwen clone, which was even worse.